Sexual violence in the Democratic Republic of the Congo: Rape

 Sexual violence functions as a means of humiliating, not only a female victim, but also her family and/or husband.
 Once raped, the victim traditionally sends a message to her husband to alert him about the event.
 He then arms himself and searches for the rapist.
 Today, most communities also stigmatize women and hold them accountable for being raped.
 The influx of armed groups from Burundi and Rwanda into the DRC has impacted the frequency of sexual violence in the region.

 After the wars of 1996 and 1998 and the displacement of Congolese people, women were forced to turn to "survival sex" with wealthy foreign soldiers and UN peacekeepers.
 This was seen as emasculating the soldiers who were unable to live up to their expected societal roles.
 Objectified rape became the expected order in the DRC.
+According to healthcare providers, women are commonly subjected to sexual violence related to the conflict as they flee their residences and encounter diverse armed groups, such as militias, rebels, and the FARDC, on their way to refugee settlements.

 Many rapes occur in public spaces and in the presence of witnesses.
 These public rapes have become so popular that they have been given a name – "la reigne".
 During these rapes, women are stripped, tied upside down, and gang raped in the middle of a village.
 The permission to invade and rape a village is often given as a reward to the armed group by the commanders.
 The government army, FARDC, due to its size and capacity, is the largest perpetrator.

-"National Security" Rape
+"National security" rape

 This form of rape is predominately used by governments and militaries to protect its "national security".
-Additionally, “national security" rape violently imposes many intersecting and mutually fundamental power relations such as nationalism and patriarchy.
+Additionally, "national security" rape violently imposes many intersecting and mutually fundamental power relations such as nationalism and patriarchy.
 It is used to humiliate, torture, and punish "rebellious" women for directly challenging what the rapists view as strictly enshrined ideas of femininity and masculinity.